b3rendsh/bbx80/README.md

 **C: Advanced**
 Includes VT100 console, TMS9918A graphics card commands and the latest additional features .
 This edition requires a system with RomWBW.
+## MSX
+Requires MSX1 or MSX2 with MSXDOS 1.0 or higher.
+Includes load/save file to disk and graphics commands.
+Limitation is that only screen 2 is implemented for console and graphics.
+This is still a work in progress, more features will be added in the future.

 ## Other computers
-Other computers that easily meet the minimum requirements are MSX1, SC3000, SV-328 and Coleco Adam.
+Other computers that easily meet the minimum requirements are SC3000, SV-328 and Coleco Adam.